Pet Town Chatswood 02 9415 2298

 It is essential you feed your puppy exactly what it has been eating in our shop.

 ARE THEY NOT EATING?

 Contact the shop if your puppy is not eating well.
 There is nothing more important to us than ensuring our little ones are doing great and are eating properly.
 Because puppies do not have any fat reserves, their sugar levels can drop very quickly and very dangerously if they do not eat properly.
 The first few days in a new home can be very stressful for them, and the first thing a stressed puppy does is stop eating.
 If puppies are not eating the dry food, try soaking the kibble in warm water to make it softer.
 If this doesn't work, try mixing canned food through the kibble.
 If they do not eat the canned food, you can substitute (only if necessary): cooked or raw mince, boiled chicken, premium puppy canned foods, rice or mashed vegetables (such as pumpkin).
 Don't give milk or any fatty meat at all as it may cause diarrhoea.

 DON’T LET YOUR PUPPY GET FAT!

 To help decrease the risk of any problems, you should not overfeed or overexercise your puppy when he or she is still growing.
-Also keep them on a quality, high calcium "puppy diet" (like the Earthborn we sell with our puppies).
+Also keep them on a quality, high calcium "puppy diet.
 Any questions you have about kneecap(s) or hips, feel free to run past our vet when you go for your free vet check.

 Health & Medications